SecureLayer/cli_security_checklist/README.md

-# website in dev version
+# website in eng version